Quickguides

 Support of the courts

-The national law will also give powers to the courts of the seat in relation to certain aspects of the arbitration.
-Broadly speaking, these include issues such as the ability of the parties to apply to the national courts for support (for example an order to freeze assets or obtain evidence), the ability to challenge decisions of the tribunal and the award, and provisions on enforcement.
+A national arbitration law will also give powers to the courts of the seat in relation to certain aspects of the arbitration.
+Broadly speaking, these include issues such as the ability of the parties to seek the court's support (for example, an order to freeze assets or obtain evidence), the (limited) ability to challenge a tribunal's award, and provisions on enforcement.
 The national law, and the general attitude of the judiciary in a country, will determine how supportive or interventionist those courts will be.
 Interventionist jurisdictions, where courts interfere in the arbitral process to the detriment of its autonomy, are to be avoided.

 Enforcement

-The choice of seat is therefore important as it dictates the legislative framework within which the arbitration will proceed, the level of support the courts of the seat will provide and the enforceability of any award.
-The most popular seats selected in international arbitration include: London, Singapore, Hong Kong, Paris and Geneva.2
+The choice of seat is, therefore, critical as it dictates the legislative framework within which the arbitration will proceed, the level of support the courts of the seat will provide and the enforceability of any award.
+The most popular seats selected in international arbitration include: London, Singapore, Hong Kong, Paris, Beijing, New York and Geneva.2

 Institutional arbitration

-Institutional arbitration involves incorporating the rules of the selected institution into the arbitration clause by reference.
-That institution will then administer the arbitration.
-Institutional rules are designed to set out a framework for the proceedings comprehensively from beginning to end, so are better suited to cater for contingencies that might arise.
-This is particularly useful where a counterpart is refusing to co-operate in the arbitral process.
+Institutional arbitration involves incorporating the rules of an arbitral institution into the parties' arbitration clause by reference.
+That institution will then administer the arbitration under its rules.
+Although less comprehensive than civil procedural rules in national courts, institutional rules are designed to set out a detailed framework for the proceedings from beginning to end.
+The support offered by an institution in administering an arbitration under its rules takes a, potentially significant, administrative load off the tribunal and the parties.
+It may also be particularly useful where a counterparty is refusing to co-operate in the arbitral process, as the institution can assist with matters such as constituting the tribunal.

-There are many institutions to choose from.
-Popular institutions include:3
+There are many institutions around the world to choose from.
+Popular institutions include the:

-• the International Court of Arbitration at the International Chamber of Commerce (ICC);
+• International Court of Arbitration at the International Chamber of Commerce (ICC).

-• the China International Economic and Trade Arbitration Commission (CIETAC).
+• China International Economic and Trade Arbitration Commission (CIETAC).3

 Ad hoc arbitration

-Ad hoc arbitration lacks the "support net" of an institution and depends for its full effectiveness on a spirit of co-operation between the parties which is usually lacking by the time disputes have arisen.
-The potential problems of arbitration more generally, such as the ability to delay proceedings, are more likely to arise in ad hoc arbitration.
-The parties will also have to deal with additional administrative issues, such as negotiating the tribunal's fees.
-In addition, certain jurisdictions only recognise institutional arbitration.
-Although the use of ad hoc arbitration avoids the need to pay fees to an institution, unless the parties are sophisticated users of arbitration or trade practice dictates the use of ad hoc arbitration, institutional arbitration is to be preferred.
+Ad hoc arbitration lacks the "support net" of an institution and depends for its full effectiveness on a spirit of co-operation between the parties, which may well be lacking by the time disputes arise.
+The potential challenges that may arise in arbitration more generally, such as the ability of a recalcitrant party to delay proceedings, are more likely in ad hoc arbitration, which in turn will likely increase costs.
+The parties will also have to deal with additional administrative issues, such as negotiating arbitrators' fees.
+In addition, certain jurisdictions only recognise institutional arbitration, potentially making enforcement of awards rendered in ad hoc arbitration harder to enforce.

 Key characteristics of international arbitration

-Arbitration is a voluntary and consensual process.
-Unlike national courts, an arbitral tribunal will not have inherent jurisdiction to decide a dispute.
-An arbitral tribunal will only have jurisdiction if all parties to the dispute have agreed to submit their disputes to arbitration.
+Arbitration relies on party consent.
+Unlike national courts, an arbitral tribunal has no inherent jurisdiction to decide a dispute.
+Instead, the tribunal derives its jurisdiction from the parties' agreement to submit their dispute to it.
+Only if all parties to the dispute have agreed to submit their disputes to arbitration, and the dispute that has actually arisen falls within the scope of that agreement, will the tribunal have jurisdiction.
 Parties will usually provide for this by inserting an appropriately drafted arbitration clause into their agreement.
 For further guidance, see our Ashurst Quickguide on International Arbitration Clauses.

-One important consequence of the consensual nature of arbitration is that, unlike court judges, arbitrators are often unable to join additional parties to the dispute resolution procedure or consolidate related arbitral proceedings.
-Arbitral institutions have revised their rules to address this, but it can still be more difficult to join a third party or consolidate two disputes in arbitration than court litigation - in appropriate circumstances third party defendants can be joined to court litigation without their consent if they fall within the jurisdiction of the court..
+One important consequence of the consensual nature of arbitration is that, unlike national courts, arbitral tribunals are often unable to join additional parties to the dispute resolution procedure or consolidate related arbitral proceedings.
+Many arbitral institutions have revised their rules to in an attempt to address this limitation.
+However, absent consent, it is not possible to join true third parties, who have not submitted to arbitration, and can still be difficult to join a additional parties or consolidate multiple arbitrations.
+By comparison, in court litigation third-party defendants can, in appropriate circumstances, be joined to a proceeding without their consent, provided they fall within the relevant court's jurisdiction.

 Neutral

 Arbitration can offer dispute resolution in a neutral forum.
-Although the courts of the seat where the arbitration is situated may have some role to play in supporting and policing the arbitration, it is generally left to the arbitrators to determine the process to be followed and the merits of the dispute.
-Often, tribunals will comprise arbitrators of different nationalities, which adds to the neutrality of the process and the decision.
+The seat of arbitration can be a jurisdiction independent from either of the parties and, although the courts of the seat where the arbitration is situated may have some role to play in supporting and supervising the arbitration, it is generally left to the arbitrators to determine their jurisdiction, the process to be followed and the merits of the dispute.
+Often, tribunals comprise arbitrators of different nationalities, which adds to the neutrality of the process and the ultimate decision.

 Choice